bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/3 - Oracles.md

 This table also includes monikers, one to each row.
 Not all characters have monikers, but sailors are often given a nickname by their shipmates, or adopt one of their own.
 Monikers can be used as a stand-alone name (for example, “Redbeard” or “Stormcrow”) or paired with a given name or family name (“Crimson Jack” or “Hardtack Hobbs”).
 Roll or select an appropriate moniker as you like.

-If you are revealing a moniker for a character with a dreadful, ill-fated, mechanical, or eldritch aspect, use the _Cursed Moniker_ table on [page 197].
+If you are revealing a moniker for a character with a dreadful, ill-fated, mechanical, or eldritch aspect, use the _[[#[skull] CURSED MONKIER|Cursed Moniker]]_ table on page 197.

 | Roll | Given Name | Family Name | Given Name | Family Name | Moniker<br>[skull] _pg 197_ |
 | :---: | --- | --- | --- | --- | --- |